core-wg/href/draft-ietf-core-href.md

 {: #tab-schemes cols='l r l' title="Initial Content of URI Scheme ID Registry"}

-The designated expert is requested to assign the key values with the shortest encodings (1+0 and 1+1 encoding) to registrations that are likely to enjoy wide use and can benefit from short encodings.
+The designated expert is requested to assign the key values with the shortest encodings (1+0 and 1+1 byte encoding) to registrations that are likely to enjoy wide use and can benefit from short encodings.
+Unless the designated expert sees good reasons to deviate from this policy, provisional URI-scheme registrations should be assigned such that they use a 1+2 byte encoding.

 Beyond the scheme-ids in the initial content, new CRI scheme-id values can only be registered at the time the URI